ubports/click/doc/file-format.rst

 packages are sandboxable.

 This implementation proposal uses the existing dpkg as its core, although that is entirely concealed from both users and application developers.
-It is currently intended only to demonstrate that the general goals of Click packages are achievable using a set of fairly minor modifications to dpkg.
-The author believes that using something based on dpkg will allow us to reuse substantial amounts of package-management-related code elsewhere, not least the many years of careful design and bug-fixing of dpkg itself;
-although there are clearly several things we need to adjust.
+The author believes that using something based on dpkg will allow us to reuse substantial amounts of package-management-related code elsewhere, not least the many years of careful design and bug-fixing of dpkg itself; although there are clearly several things we need to adjust.

 General format
 ==============